Net-Sec-Dev/Export-Bitlocker-Key/README.md

 A simple, automated PowerShell script to **export an existing BitLocker recovery key** from a Windows system using `manage-bde`.
 Designed for use with Ansible and PDQ deploy.
 This script saves the recovery key to a centralized network location using a consistent, human-readable filename format.

-> **This script does not enable BitLocker.**
-> It assumes BitLocker is already enabled on the target drive.
+Please note: **this script does not enable BitLocker.** It assumes BitLocker is already enabled on the target drive, and extracts the recovery key.

 ## Overview